 Public information on Postman

-Many of Postman's services and features can be public-facing.
-If you post any content publicly, including User-Generated Content (as defined in the Postman EULA), issues, comments, or contributions to other users' workspaces, third parties may access and use in compliance with the Postman EULA, including by viewing your profile or workspaces or "forking" your APIs, collections, environments, mocks, monitors, and other linked entities.
+Many of Postman's services and features are, or can be made, public.
+If you choose to make any of your user-generated content public, or post issues, comments, or contributions to other users' public workspaces, third parties may access and use it, including by viewing your workspace and profile, or "forking" your APIs, collections, environments, mocks, monitors, and other linked entities.
 We do not sell that content; it is yours.
 However, any content made public will be publicly accessible through the internet and may be crawled and indexed by search engines.

-Your personal information associated with content you make publicly-available could be accessed by third parties.
-If you do not want your personal information to be accessed by third parties', please do not make your personal information publicly available and be sure to configure your email address to be private in your user profile and in your settings.
+Your personal information associated with content you make public could be accessed by third parties.
+If you do not want your personal information to be accessed by third parties, please do not make your personal information available publicly and be sure to configure your email address to "private" in your user profile and in your settings.

-If you would like to access others' content made publicly-available in public workspaces on Postman, you must comply with the Postman EULA restrictions regarding information usage and privacy, and you may only use any public-facing user personal information you gather for the purpose for which our user authorized it.
+If you would like to access other users' content that is available in public workspaces on Postman, you must comply with the Terms of Service, including restrictions regarding information usage and privacy, and you may only use any public-facing user personal information you gather for the purpose for which our user authorized it.
 For example, where a Postman user has made an email address public-facing for the purpose of identification and attribution, do not use that email address for the purposes of sending unsolicited emails to users or selling user personal information, such as to recruiters, headhunters, and job boards, or for commercial advertising.
-We expect you to reasonably secure any user personal information you have access to via public workspaces on Postman, and to respond promptly to complaints, removal requests, and "do not contact" requests from Postman and from Postman users.
+You are responsible for securing any personal information you have access to via public workspaces on Postman, and to respond promptly to complaints, removal requests, and "do not contact" requests from Postman and from Postman users.

 You may indicate, through your actions on Postman, that you are willing to share your user personal information.
-If you collaborate on or become a member of a team, then its Account owners may be able to see certain of your user personal information.
+If you collaborate on or become a member of a team, then the team's account owners may be able to see certain of your user personal information.
 If you accept an invitation to a team with a verified domain, then the owners of that team will be able to see your full email address(es) within that team's verified domain(s).

-Please contact the Account owner(s) for more information about how they might process your user personal information in their team and the ways for you to access, update, alter, or delete the user personal information stored in the Account.
+Your team's account owner(s) can provide you with more information about how they process your team users' personal information and the ways for you to access, update, alter, or delete the user personal information stored in the Account.